Avaray/steam-status-signature-generator/README.md

 [![8.3](https://github.com/Avaray/personal-steam-signature/actions/workflows/test_PHP8.3.yml/badge.svg)](https://github.com/Avaray/personal-steam-signature/actions/workflows/test_PHP8.3.yml)

 This [PHP](https://www.php.net/) script generates [PNG](https://en.wikipedia.org/wiki/PNG) image with status of user on [Steam](https://store.steampowered.com/).
+The width of the image adjusts to the length of the username or the length of the game title the user is currently playing.
+Where you place the generated image is entirely up to you.
+In the past, people used to add such status images to their signatures on [internet forums](https://en.wikipedia.org/wiki/Internet_forum).

-This is personal script for just one user.
+Currently this is personal script for just one user.
+It's quite possible that in the future, this script will support up to 100 users.

-Use [CRON](https://cronitor.io/guides) to execute this script.

 ## Requirements